tomassedovic/quicksilver-roguelike/README.md

 > easily result in non-integer coordinates.
 Again, these tend to look
 > better with Blur.

 ## Generating the game map

-Okay, let's build the game map and add some entities to it.

-The map will be a `Vec<Tile>`:
+Time to draw the actual game.
+We need a map and later on, the player, some items and NPCs.

+### Tiles

+The map consists of tiles that look like this:

 ```rust
 #[derive(Clone, Debug, PartialEq)]